 Head coach Todd Siekman has more than 20 years of coaching boys’ and girls’ basketball, from youth leagues to high school varsity programs.
 Assistant coach Caroline Murphy has coached basketball since she graduated from college and has worked with players of all levels.

 In the off seasons, the coaches work with athletes outside of the regular athletic hours, to help them refine their skills, such as shooting and ball-handling.
 In season, the focus is more on team play.
 Coaches help their athletes play as a team on both sides of the ball.
 Focus is given to understanding and recognition of various offenses and defenses.
 The team works on unity and communication and on developing their sense of the court.
 Players are supported as they are pushed to develop and work to their own abilities.

 Girls’ Basketball Coaches

-Mr. Siekman began his teaching career in 1989 at Cushing Academy and came to Gould in 1998.
-He has taught chemistry, biology, physics, and marine science while at Gould.
-Mr. Siekman has taught for over 25 years, including more than 15 at Gould where he teaches chemistry, biology, physics, and marine science.
-Coach Siekman is a near lifelong coach and has coached basketball for girls and boys for over 20 years.
-Currently he leads the Fall Outing Club and is the Head Girls Basketball Coach.
+Mr. Siekman began his teaching career at Cushing Academy and came to Gould in 1998.
+He has taught for more than 30 years, including chemistry, biology, physics, and marine science at Gould.
+He is a nearly lifelong coach and has coached basketball for girls and boys for over 20 years.
+He leads the Fall Outing Club and is the head girls’ basketball coach.
 Mr. Siekman and his wife, Kara, live on campus and have three children, Gould classes of ’07, ’09, ’22.
-In his spare time, he is a licensed boat captain, SCUBA diver, an avid sailor, and an avid long-distance swimmer and is busy building a second home in Islesboro, Maine.
+In his spare time, he is a licensed boat captain, SCUBA diver, avid sailor, and long-distance swimmer, who keeps busy building a second home in Islesboro, Maine.